Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 * the CPG as representation of source code,
 * how we integrate the configuration of the TOE,
-* the CPG's extension to model program semantics, and
+* the CPG's extension to model program semantics,
-* the meaning of assumptions in the context of the analysis
+* the meaning of assumptions in the context of the analysis, and
+* how the compliance checks are run as queries on the CPG.

 ### The Code Property Graph (CPG) as Source Code Representation